maniesh1/maniesh1.github.io/index.md

 JAVA, System Commands, Advance Application Development

 ### **_Projects_**
- - Basic project using CSS and Jinja to obtaining and manipulating the students details through database in backend
+ - Basic project using CSS and Jinja2 to obtaining and manipulating the students details through database in backend
  - FlashCard
     - Used for memory training
     - User can have multiple decks, One can perform CRUD operations on the deck